Sceptre/sceptre/docs/_source/index.rst

 account and region to use, and the parameters to be supplied to the templates.

-For a tutorial on using Sceptre, see :doc:`docs/get_started`, or find out more information about Sceptre below.
+For a tutorial on using Sceptre, see :doc:`docs/get_started`.
+The full documentation is linked below.

 Code
 ----

-Sceptre’s source code can be found on `Github`_.
+- Sceptre’s source code can be found on `Github`_.

-Bugs and feature requests should be raised via our `Issues`_ page.
+- Bugs and feature requests should be raised via our `Issues`_ page.

-This documentation acts as an in-depth reference for all of Sceptre's features.

-Beginners should consider reading our :doc:`docs/get_started` ..., which provides a walk-through tutorial.

 .. _Github: https://github.com/cloudreach/sceptre/
 .. _Issues: https://github.com/cloudreach/sceptre/issues